 Creatine

 Creatine is a naturally occurring compound found in small amounts in the body and in protein-rich foods.
 It plays a key role in producing quick, accessible energy for muscles and the brain.
-Although creatine is well known in sports settings, it is increasingly used for general wellbeing, including cognitive support, ageing, exercise recovery and daily energy.
+Although creatine is well known in sports settings, particularly for muscle building, it is increasingly used for general wellbeing, including cognitive support, ageing, exercise recovery and daily energy.

 Creatine is one of the most studied supplements in the world and is considered safe for most people when used appropriately.
 However, it isn’t suitable for everyone, and it isn’t a replacement for the foundations of strength, movement, sleep, hydration and balanced meals.